michalroots/michalroots.github.io/_pages/sailing.md

 ## Current Goal

-- **Find a sailing ship for November - February** ⛵️ on my journey to complete practical part of a commercial license for sailing ships up to 500 GT from [Enkhuizer Zeevaartschool](https://ezsenglish.weebly.com/kzv-engl.html){:target="_blank"}.
+- **Sail November - February** ⛵️ and complete practical part of a commercial license for sailing ships up to 500 GT from [Enkhuizer Zeevaartschool](https://ezsenglish.weebly.com/kzv-engl.html){:target="_blank"}.
-- **Host another sailing expedition**, in early November in Spain/Portugal.
-Here's documentation from the last one - [Muddy Tales](/muddy-tales).
+- **Gather crew for another epic sailing expedition.** Here's documentation from the last one - [Muddy Tales](/muddy-tales).
 ## Long Term Goal

-Create **expeditions at sea**, **connect positive impact projects**, and **facilitate sustainable travel under sail**.
+Bring crews for epic **expeditions at sea**, **connect positive impact projects**, and **facilitate sustainable travel under sail**.

 ![Sailing Headshot](/assets/michal-officer.jpg){:width="100%"}

 ## Am I a fit for your boat?

-TLDR: **On top of my sailing experience I bring over a decade of facilitation and media production.**
+TLDR: **On top of my sailing experience I bring over a decade of network building, facilitation and media production.**

+- Host / supernode of numerous networks of people who want to sail on ships
 - **great at working with people** - over a decade of professional experience as facilitator, coach, event host, and community builder in different contexts
 - **film, photography & multimedia** graduate with extensive experience in video / photo production, podcasts, articles, newsletters
 - **positive vibe, relaxed personality**